julianollivieira/gameboy-emulator/README.md

 # gameboy-emulator

-a gameboy emulator i am writing in c to get some basic experience with the language
+a gameboy emulator i am writing in c99 to get some basic experience with the language

 ## features

 - [ ] instructions
   - [ ] misc / control
   - [ ] jumps / calls